 To succeed long-term, it's critical you attract and retain talented employees regardless of vacant roles.
 Talent acquisition can help you do this, while solving for long-term organizational needs.

-1. Align with your business goals.
+1. Align your talent acquisition strategy with your business goals.

 Consider your business goals for the next one to five years, and use those objectives to tailor your acquisition strategy to meet those needs.
-While recruitment tends to focus on filling vacancies within departments, talent acquisition is more about considering how your company is going to expand long-term, and then finding employees who can help take you there.
+While recruitment tends to focus on filling vacancies within departments, talent acquisition is more about considering how your company is going to expand long term and then finding employees who can help take you there.